bcace/tay/README.md

 `CpuSimple` Simple non-structure used when all agents have to interact (there's no limit to the distance at which agents interact).
 This structure can contain both point and non-point agents.

-`CpuTree` [K-d tree](https://en.wikipedia.org/wiki/K-d_tree) structure.
+`CpuKdTree` [K-d tree](https://en.wikipedia.org/wiki/K-d_tree) structure.
 If it runs out of memory it sorts agents into most appropriate available nodes it can find.
 Can contain both point and non-point agents.

 `CpuAabbTree` AABB tree structure.
 If it runs out of memory it stores multiple agents into same nodes.
 Can only contain non-point agents.

-`CpuGrid` Hash grid structure.
+`CpuHashGrid` Hash grid structure.
 Less available memory will result in more hash collisions, which leads to decreased performance.
 Can only contain point agents.